EDUCBA

 We would like to have space between First Name and Last Name.

-Fortunately, CONCATENATE in excel allows us to add delimiters as well as separators for customization of view.
+Fortunately, CONCATENATE in Excel allows us to add delimiters and separators to customize the view.

 See the below formula: